 As noted in section 2(c), Mr Heaney is considered to be an independent director.
-On 25 November 2016, Mr Gould notified the Company and the ASX of an increase in the number of Shares in which he had an indirect interest from 2,341,299 Shares to 11,271,299 Shares (with effect from 17

-November 2016).
-As this represents a substantial shareholding (being approximately 18.9% of the total Shares on issue as at 31 December 2016), the Board considers that Mr Gould ceased to be an independent director with effect from 17 November 2016.
-Accordingly, as from the date the structure of the Board ceased to comply with ASX Recommendation 2.4 that a majority of the Board be independent directors.
+Mr Gould is not considered to be an independent director as he has notified the Company and the ASX that he has an indirect interest in 11,931,314 Shares representing a substantial shareholding (being approximately 17.5% of the total Shares on issue as at 31 December 2017).
+Mr McDonald, satisfies the requirements for an independent director under ASX Recommendation 2.3 as he is a non-executive director, and has a relevant interest in approximately 0.03% of the Shares as at 31 December 2017.
+The structure of the Board does not comply with ASX Recommendation 2.4 that a majority of the Board be independent directors as only half of the members satisfy the requirements as an independent director.